In This Article

 This ultimately depends on the terms of your company’s acquisition when going public.
 When a company goes public, shares and options are often subject to a lock-up period, which is usually 90 to 180 days.
 During this time, employees can’t sell their shares or exercise stock options.

 Once that period is over, you can choose to sell your vested stock options.
 In some cases, employees may want to hold on to stock, especially if they anticipate that the price will go up.
-If your options aren’t vested, they could be canceled or vesting could be accelerated, but it all depends on the terms of the acquisition.
+Acquisition terms could accelerate or cancel options that aren’t vested.

 Do companies offer other types of stock options?